odinuv/web/en/apv/walkthrough/dynamic-page/control.md

 many different solutions.

 ## Summary
-You should now be able to control the flow of your application.
+Now you should be able to control the flow of your application.
 This means using conditional branching and loops.

 ### New Concepts and Terms